Learning and Information in Stochastic Networks and Queues: Reinforcement Learning in Queues

 Although not explicitly analyzing queueing networks, the work of \cite{qu2020scalable} does much to analyze the effects of decentralized learning and control in a network setting.
 Here is it proven that if separate nodes of a network implement actions and if the impact of actions at neighboring nodes is delayed, then applying reinforcement learning locally yields a policy that is within a constant factor of the globally optimal policy.
 The factor in the degradation can be given by either the discount factor of the MDP or by the mixing time of the Markov decision processes.

-The previous papers place more focus on tabular reinforcement learning methods.
-However, in practice it would appear that function approximation is more commonly applied to yield a solution.
+The previous papers a focus on tabular reinforcement learning methods.
+However, in practice, function approximation is more commonly applied to yield a solution.
 The paper of \cite{dai2020queueing} analyses on the application of deep reinforcement learning to queueing systems.
-The paper considers the implications of proximal algorithms such as Proximal Policy Optimization and Trust Region Policy Optimization in application to queueing problems.
-A number of credible mathematical arguments are introduced to explain why policies will improve with these algorithms in a queueing setting.
-Further, a number of variance reductions techniques are introduced.
+The paper considers the implications of proximal algorithms such as Proximal Policy Optimization and Trust Region Policy Optimization.
+Here algorithms estimate and optimize in a similar manner to the Policy Iteration algorithm. \cite{dai2020queueing} focus is on the application to queueing problems with an average cost objective under a moderate to heavy load.
+The authors present a number of Lyapunov function arguments that modify the policy optimization step of their algorithm.
+Further they introduce new variance reductions techniques for their value function estimates.
+These improvements result in pronounced performance benefits for their algorithms in a queueing setting.

+In addition to proximal algorithms, policy gradient approaches have also been considered in the context of queueing examples by \cite{zaki2021improper} and \cite{zaki2021better}.
+Here the task of the MDP formulation is to discover the best mixture amongst a given set of controllers.
+Under deterministic gradient updates regret bounds are derived.

-An under investigates area is if know formulas can be used to improve the optimization of a queueing system.
+An under area of investigation is if know formulas can be used to improve the optimization of a queueing system.
 Albeit not a strictly reinforcement learning setting, the paper of \cite{dieker2017optimal} should how closed form queueing expressions can be incorporated into stochastic gradient descent procedures in order to expedite the optimization of a queueing network model.

 A similar approach exploiting the structure of the queueing system is to simply start with an MDP queueing system with a known solution and then to use this structure along with parameter learning in order to establish theoretical bounds.
 This approach is taken in the case of inventory control see \cite{agrawal2019learning}.
 Here the base-stock policy is known to be optimal and the value function and cost functions are know to be convex.
 Through this precise regret bounds are established for an online policy in comparison with the best base-stock solution.